KraigM/homebridge-wink/README.md

   * sensor_pods
   * smoke_detectors
   * thermostats
-* "hide_ids": List of Wink IDs that will be hidden from Homebrige.
-These ID can easily be seen in the initialization portion of homebridge.
+* "hide_ids": List of Wink IDs that will be hidden from Homebridge.
+These ID can easily be seen in the initialization portion of Homebridge.
+* "fan_ids": List of Wink IDs (for binary switches) that will be added as fans to Homebridge.
 * "temperature_unit" : Identifies the display unit for thermostats.
 F or C. Defaults to F
 * "unregister_disconnected" : Blocks devices that are currently disconnected from the Wink hub. true/false.
 Defaults to true.